AppleLamps/t3-v0.1/README.md

 1. Push your code to GitHub
 2. Connect the repo to [Vercel](https://vercel.com)
+3. Set the required environment variables (see [Configuration](#️-configuration))
-3. Vercel auto-detects Vite and deploys automatically
+4. Vercel auto-detects Vite and deploys automatically

 > Build command: `npm run build` | Output directory: `dist`